noblepepper/YunAvrToolchain/README.md

 This will allow Arduino sketches to be compiled and uploaded to the 32u4 side of the Yun from the AR9331 side with these caveats:

 1. You need to edit the sketch with a text editor of your choice
-2. You must place function prototypes in your sketch if you use any functions other than setup and loop
+2. You must place function prototypes in your sketch before the function is called if you use any functions other than setup and loop
 3. You need a makefile system like https://github.com/sudar/Arduino-Makefile/archive/master.zip, a Makefile to use Sudar's system is inlcuded in this package.

 Installation Instructions: